JakeKumra/Blackjack-game/README.md

 # Blackjack-game
-A casino game made using HTML, CSS, and Javascript following a tutorial created by Free Code Camp.
+A casino game made using HTML, CSS, and Javascript following a tutorial created by Scrimba.